aditya-ai00/campus-utility-hub/README.md

 One feature per pull request

-Avoid pushing directly to main
+Do not push directly to main

 Test before submitting

-Follow existing structure
+Follow existing file structure

-🧑‍💻 Author
+👨‍💻 Author

 Aditya

 GitHub: @aditya-ai00

-⭐ Show Your Support
+⭐ Support the Project

-If you like this project:
+If you find this project helpful:

-Give it a ⭐
+⭐ Star the repository

-Fork it
+🍴 Fork it

-Share with friends

-Contribute something small
+🧑‍💻 Contribute something small

-Every contribution matters.
+Every contribution helps beginners learn.

-📧 Contact
+📬 Contact

-For queries or suggestions:
+Have suggestions or issues?

-Open an issue
+Open an issue on GitHub

-Reach out via GitHub
+Reach out via repository discussions

 Built with ❤️ for ISTE HIT-SC Open Source 101